tmtxt/tmtxt.github.com/_drafts/2022-01-21-implement-javascript-promise-from-scratch.md

 Other test cases, see below.

-# Promise of Promise
+# Promise of Promise of Promise

 The `handleResolved` and `handleRejected` functions can also return a Promise, sghhhhh. 🥲

-Ok, simply add a check if `handleResolved` returns a Promise and let it resolve/reject itself.
+Ok, simply add a check if `handleResolved` returns a Promise and let that Promise resolve/reject itself.

 ```typescript
 this.handleResolved = (outerRes) => {